Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 Colgate opposes the illegal use of child labor, human exploitation and all other forms of unacceptable treatment of workers.

-Moreover, it is Colgate’s policy not to work with any supplier or contractor known to utilize inhumane labor practices including:
+Moreover, it is Colgate’s policy not to work with any supplier or contractor known to utilize inhumane labor practices, including but not limited to the following:

 - Physical punishment